Afro–Puerto Ricans

-Recent DNA analysis has revealed that nearly 70% of the Puerto Rican population has Taino ancestry.
-This finding contradicts the narrative of the extermination of the Taino people and presents a different perspective of the cultural mixture between the Spanish and the Taino.

-While there was slavery in Puerto Rico, the island received less sub-Saharan enslaved laborers than other Spanish and other European colonies in the Caribbean and the Americas.
+While there was slavery in Puerto Rico, the island received less Black slaves than other Spanish and non-Spanish colonies in the Americas.
 The need for direct enslaved labor brought through the Atlantic slave trade was greatly reduced by the depletion of gold in Puerto Rico in the 16th century, and the island began to serve primarily as a strategic and military outpost to support, protect, and defend trade routes of Spanish ships traveling between Spain and territories within the continental Americas.
 However, the Spanish, hoping to destabilize the neighboring colonies of competing world powers, encouraged enslaved fugitives and free people of color from other European colonies in the Caribbean to emigrate to Puerto Rico.
-As a result, Puerto Rico indirectly received large numbers of sub-Saharan Africans from neighboring British, Danish, Dutch, and French colonies seeking freedom and refuge from slavery.
+As a result, significant numbers of Black people emigrted to Puerto Rico from neighboring British, Danish, Dutch, and French colonies in the Caribbean.

 In the 19th century, slavery in Puerto Rico was increased, as the Spanish, facing economic decline with the loss of all of its colonial territories in the Americas aside from Cuba and Puerto Rico, established and expanded sugar cane production in the island.
 Since 1789, slaves in Puerto Rico were allowed to earn or buy their freedom.
 Throughout the years, there were several slave revolts in the island.
 Promised their freedom, slaves participated in the 1868 Grito de Lares revolt against Spanish rule.
-On March 22, 1873, slavery was officially abolished in Puerto Rico.
+On March 22, 1873, slavery was officially abolished in Puerto Rico, amidst growing abolitionist movements that had grown to include prominent local figures.
+Freed slaves and their descendants were also widespread throughout Puerto Rico and included notable figures like Román Baldorioty de Castro, Ramón Emeterio Betances and José Celso Barbosa.